 - Free vaccination clinics,

 - Food pantries, and

 - Preventive services that Medicaid covers at either full-cost or with low-copays such as routine doctors’ visits and lab work.

 It may not be feasible for some to make sweeping adjustments to their lifestyle.
 If they’re shift workers taking care of young children, they may not be able to clock a full eight-hours of sleep.
 Or if they’re on a tight budget with limited access to fresh groceries, changing their diet significantly may be a hardship.

 But by laying out the importance of these changes in respect to their current health risk, working with them to set attainable goals to make improvements, and providing information on available local resources providers can make a strong case for these adjustments and help along the way.

 At the end of the day, regardless of what type of population you’re serving, an HRA can be a valuable tool in providing care and implementing wellness initiatives.
 And choosing the right HRA is crucial to the success of your plan.
-To learn more about the Wellsource® Health Risk Assessments, check out our 10 Most Frequently Asked Questions.
+Learn more about increasing Medicaid engagement in our newest guide, 5 Strategies to use HRA data and increase Medicaid engagement.